zkinsk/Constructor-WordGuess/README.md

 Create a hangman word guess game using node constructors to modularize the code.

+Here is a video showing its functionality [Link](https://youtu.be/yRfOM9_7NuQ)

-I have used 4 modules to build this game:
+I have used 5 modules to build this game:
 ### main index
+  - Houses the main game logic
+    - Console logs blank word
+    - Calls functions when a letter is guessed
+    - performs logic to determin if a letter is a match
+    - re-prints wthe blank word with correct letter guess if there is a match
-  Houses the main game logic and brings all the other modules together
+    - brings all the other modules together
+    - console logs the hangman dude

 ### letter module
   Contains the letter constructor